 When November arrived with no snow in the Sierras, I knew I had one last chance to get out before Winter made it impossible.
 I was hoping to climb Mount Russell, but after trying everyone on my potential partner list, I came up empty.
-I decided on a solo day hike to Mount Carillon as a tamer objective.
-At 13,553′ Mount Carillon is the smaller neighbor of two Sierra giants: Mount Whitney and Mount Russell.
+I decided on a solo day hike to Mount Carillon as a tamer objective, but still on the Sierra Peak Section.
+At 13,553′, Mount Carillon is the smaller neighbor of two Sierra giants: Mount Whitney and Mount Russell.

 I drove to Lone Pine early Saturday evening, gorged myself on a high-carb meal of chicken and pasta at a local diner, then checked into the Mount Whitney Motel.
 I got a great night’s sleep which is rare in mountain sports.
-By 5:00 am Sunday morning I was heading up the trail from Whitney Portal.
-It was a clear, moonless night and I could see the cloud of the Milky Way above.
-I’d been away from the mountains for so long, this moment felt like homecoming.
-It was 35 degrees, but it didn’t feel too cold, even though my body is still used to 80 degree days.
+By 5:00 am Sunday morning, I was heading up the trail from Whitney Portal.
+It was a clear, moonless night, and I could see the cloud of the Milky Way above.
+I’d been away from the mountains for so long that this moment felt like a homecoming.
+It was 35 degrees, but it didn’t feel too cold, even though my body is still used to 80-degree days.

 After passing the ledges, I headed up the steep canyon and admired the alpine glow on the distant peaks ahead of me.
 I could see Thor Peak, but none of the other peaks I was headed toward were visible yet.